karlbuscheck/modular-transfer-learning-pipeline/README.md

 ### Acknowledgments

 Before diving in, it's important to note that this project was inspired by a lecture notebook in Mohammad Amin Morid's Deep Learning class at the Leavey School of Business at Santa Clara University.
 Morid is an Assistant Professor in the school's Information Systems & Analytics department.

+---

+### Recent Updates
+**November 2025:** Reorganized the pretrained-model workflow for clarity.
+Moved the model summary print to a more logical position and verified feature extraction vs. fine-tuning behavior (~400K trainable parameters).